orbs-network/orbs-spec/behaviors/services/core.md

-# Consensus
+# Core

-Implements the consensus algorithm, controlling the flow of transactions across nodes for ordering, execution, and validation until they are committed to block storage and their state effects are committed to state storage.
+Responsible for controlling the flow of transactions across nodes for ordering, execution, and validation until they are committed to block storage and their state effects are committed to state storage.
-The consensus microservice is built from 3 main components:
-* Consensus core - achives consesus on the transaction ordering and validation, uses a consesus algorithm
+The core maintains the consistency state (block_height) and is responsible for the consistency of the rest of the services.
+The core utilizes 2 child services:
-* Consensus algorithm - achives consensus on a block, uses lite-helix, a PBFT based algorithm.
+* Consensus algorithm - achieves consensus on a block, uses lite-helix, a PBFT based algorithm.
-* Transactions pool - implemented as a child service.
+* Transactions pool - manages the pending and committed transaction pools

 &nbsp;
-## `SendTransaction` (method)
+## `AddPendingTransaction` (method)
 Add transaction to pending pool by calling `TransactionPool.AddNewPendingTransaction`.
-> if succeeded add transcation to the SendTransactionCache.

-### SendTransactionCache
-Temporarly delays transactions transmission in order to batch them. (optimization) If not empty and X=100 ms have passed since the last batch was sent or cache has more than Y=10 messages, create batch with up to Y transactions, sign and boradcast batch using `Gossip.BroadcastMessage`.

 &nbsp;
 ## `Block Creation`